© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on the summit of Great Gnat's Head is a scheduled monument protected by Historic England under reference 1015740.
 View the official record →

-Round cairn on the summit of Great Gnat's Head is a Bronze Age burial monument located on the Devon coast.
+Round cairn on the summit of Great Gnat's Head is a Bronze Age burial monument situated on elevated terrain in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015740.

 Round cairn on the summit of Great Gnat's Head is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015740.